-Each participant will set up an experiment that will run for most of the semester, using Winogradsky columns to study the growth of microbes in sediment or soil.
-A review of Winogradsky columns, an experiment proposal, set up report, weekly measurements and observations to be summarized as an update, and a final report.
+Each participant will set up an experiment that will run for the entire semester, by designing a medium to study the growth of microbes from a source of their choosing.
+This activity will involve research on this subject, an experiment proposal, weekly observations summarized through updates, and a final report.
 The final assignment will be a PowerPoint presentation on the experiment.

 Meeting Place and Times

 Teachers log into the course at a time of day that best fits their schedule.
-It is necessary to connect at least 4 - 6 times per week spending 9 - 12 hours each week while the course is in session, either online or offline, working on course related assignments, to stay current and successfully complete this 3 credit graduate course.
+It is necessary to connect at least 4 - 6 times per week spending 10 - 13 hours each week while the course is in session, either online or in the text working on course-related assignments.

-PrerequisitesThis course is designed primarily for middle school and high school science teachers who are currently certified with at least one year of teaching experience.
-Participants should have taken a college level general microbiology course or equivalent.
+PrerequisitesThis course is designed primarily for educators in the life sciences and also for others with a particular interest in microbiology.
+Participants should have taken a college level basic biology course or equivalent.